 - Assembly line work

-The condition occurs mostly in people between the ages 40 and 50, as tendons grow less flexible.
-And in almost 75% cases, tennis elbow affects the dominant arm.
+The condition affects about 1-3% of the general population and occurs mostly in people between the ages of 40 and 50, as tendons grow less flexible.
+In almost 75% of cases, tennis elbow affects the dominant arm.

-Tennis elbow symptoms usually start gradually and get worse over weeks or months if the repetitive activity continues.
+The symptoms of tennis elbow usually start gradually and get worse over time if the repetitive activity continues, sometimes it takes weeks, other times it can take months to feel the symptoms fully enough to start worrying.
+It can have a significant effect on your functionality and everyday life.
 Simple tasks such as holding a cup or turning a doorknob can become quite painful.
 If you don’t get treatment, the pain can last a long time.

 The warning signs vary from person to person and range from mild to severe.
 Some include: